kandelvijaya/website/content/drafts/readingWritingFiles.md

 - Limiting the resources including storage, ports, permission to the application.
 - Good to run a third party software without having the device infected.
 - Every process runs in their own region and limits making no cross pollination, infection and so on.
-- Web browser typically runs in a sandbox mode.
+- Web browser typically run in a sandbox mode.

 # Playground